 - How do I decide whether to continue or stop cancer treatment?

 - When should I consider having hospice care?

-- How can I make sure I have the best quality of life possible – that I am free of pain and comfortable?
+- How can I make sure I have the best quality of life possible – that I am comfortable and free of pain?

 - Can I have hospice care in my home, or do I have to go to a special facility?

-- How can I get help with financial and legal issues (for example, paying for hospice care, preparing a will or an advance directive)?
+- How can I get help with financial and legal issues (for example, paying for hospice care or preparing a will or an advance directive)?

 - How can I get help with my spiritual needs?